Laon

 Laon (/fr/) is a city in the Aisne department in Hauts-de-France in northern France.
+It is the prefecture of the Aisne department, known for the gothic Laon Cathedral.

 History

 Early history

-The Ancient Diocese of Laon, which rises a hundred metres above the otherwise flat Picardy plain, has always held strategic importance.
+The upper town of Laon, which rises a hundred metres above the otherwise flat Picardy plain, has always held strategic importance.
 In the time of Julius Caesar there was a Gallic village named Bibrax where the Remis (inhabitants of the country round Reims) had to meet the onset of the confederated Belgae.
 Whatever may have been the precise locality of that battlefield, Laon was fortified by the Romans, and successively checked the invasions of the Franks, Burgundians, Vandals, Alans and Huns.
 At that time it was known as Alaudanum or Lugdunum Clavatum.

 Archbishop Remigius of Reims, who baptised Clovis, was born in the Laonnais, and it was he who, at the end of the fifth century, instituted the bishopric of Laon.
 Thenceforward Laon was one of the principal towns of the kingdom of the Franks, and the possession of it was often disputed.
 Charles the Bald had enriched his church with the gift of very numerous domains.
 In about 847 the Irish philosopher John Scotus Eriugena appeared at the court of Charles the Bald, and was appointed head of the palace school.
 Eriugena spent the rest of his days in France, probably at Paris and Laon.

 Laon was the principal city of the late Carolingian kings of France, beginning with Louis IV.
 After the fall of the Carolingians, Laon took the part of Charles of Lorraine, their heir, and Hugh Capet only succeeded in making himself master of the town by the connivance of the bishop, who, in return for this service, was made second ecclesiastical peer of the kingdom.